ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 ### 6. Use a CDN to cache static files
 CDN stands for Content Distribution Network which delivers content through a server close to the end user and thus reducing the time required to fetch content.
 Google uses servers located in India in response to a request made by an Indian user.

+> A Hawaiian should get data from Hawaii, USA or Japan.
+Not from India.

 I use [CloudFlare](https://cloudflare.com){:rel='nofollow'}{:target="_blank"}, which is a free CDN with plenty of features.
 I have explained the [CloudFlare setup in this article](/jekyll-ssl/#step-1-migrate-dns-to-cloudflare){:target="_blank"}.

 ### 7. Use image dimensions
 Using height and width attribute will help the browser to display a page without any reflow.
 If you do not specify any resolution then the browser will have no idea what size the image is until the image is completely downloaded.
 This causes a small delay but, if you have more images without dimensions specified then it might lead to a significant delay in page load time.

+> An image without dimensions take more time to load.

 If you observe the images I have used in this post, all of them have specified dimensions.
 Specifying dimensions in a normal html website is easy.